IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 Overview of IELTS and TOEFL

-The International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL) hold paramount importance in the world of English proficiency exams.
-IELTS, jointly managed by the British Council, IDP: IELTS Australia, and Cambridge Assessment English, is a widely accepted English language proficiency test.
-It’s recognized by universities, immigration authorities, and professional bodies across the world.
 The IELTS test assesses your ability to read, write, listen, and speak in English, closely reflecting the practical use of English in everyday life.
-It offers two versions: IELTS Academic, for those applying for higher education or professional registration, and IELTS General Training, for those migrating to Australia, Canada, and the UK, or applying for secondary education or work experience in an English-speaking environment.
+It offers two versions: IELTS Academic, for those applying for higher education or professional registration, and IELTS General Training, for those migrating to Australia, Canada, and the UK or applying for secondary education or work experience in an English-speaking environment.

-On the other hand, TOEFL, administered by the Educational Testing Service (ETS), is a major English proficiency exam predominantly recognized by North American universities.
+On the other hand, TOEFL, administered by the Educational Testing Service (ETS), is a prominent English proficiency exam predominantly recognized by North American universities.
 The TOEFL test measures your ability to use and understand English at the university level, focusing on how well you combine listening, reading, speaking, and writing skills.
 It primarily comes in an internet-based format (TOEFL iBT) but also offers a paper-based format (TOEFL PBT) in areas where internet testing isn’t possible.
 Both the IELTS and TOEFL serve the purpose of proving English proficiency for various reasons, including study, work, and migration.
 However, the choice between IELTS vs. TOEFL depends on your specific needs and circumstances, which we’ll delve into in the following sections.

 Structure of IELTS and TOEFL

 The IELTS and TOEFL exams each cover four main areas of English proficiency: listening, reading, writing, and speaking.
 However, they do so in distinct ways.
 The IELTS exam, lasting for about 2 hours and 45 minutes, divides these four skills into separate components.
 The Listening section includes 40 questions based on four recordings and lasts approximately 30 minutes.
-The Reading section, with 40 questions based on various reading materials, lasts for about 60 minutes.
+The Reading section, with 40 questions based on various reading materials, lasts about 60 minutes.
 The Writing section requires you to complete two tasks in about 60 minutes, and the Speaking section is a 11-14 minute conversation with an examiner.

 TOEFL iBT is internet-based, assessing your English skills as used in an academic context, while the TOEFL PBT (paper-based test) is administered in areas without reliable internet access, focusing more on knowledge and understanding of the English language rather than practical usage.
 To understand this in detail, let’s look at the sections in the exams.
 Both the exams have four sections: Reading, Writing, Listening, and Speaking.